bkuschak/cmsis_dap_tcp_esp32/README.md

 idf.py build
 ```

-Assuming the build completed successfully, flash your board.
-You can run the
+Assuming the build completed successfully, flash it onto your board.
+You
-serial monitor to view the console output.
-(Exit the serial monitor using
+can run the serial monitor to view the console output.
+(Exit the serial
-Ctrl+]).
+monitor using Ctrl+]).

 ```
 idf.py flash